mohdsanadzakirizvi/d3js/AV_D3_Intro/README.md

 Structure:
 ---------

-- index.html - Code file for "Technical Interlude"
+- index.html - Code file for Tasks 1,2 and 3
-- svg.html - Code file for "SVG"
+- svg.html - Code file for Task 4
 - simplebarchart.html - Code file for "Building with D3"